 A valid driver’s license

-One thing you obviously need when driving in Italy is a valid driving license.
-This needs to be the license of the person named as the main driver for the rental car.
-It has to have been held for at least a year if you want to hire a car in Italy.
+One thing you obviously need when driving in Italy is a valid driving license, which you must have had for at least a year if you want to hire a car in Italy.

-An International Driving Permit is relatively cheap, costing around $10 USD in the US, or £5 GBP in the UK.
-You can pick these up from official offices (AAA in the US and the Post Office, in the UK, for example).
+An International Driving Permit is relatively cheap.
+You can pick it up from official offices (AAA in the US and the Post Office, in the UK, for example).

 Your passport

 Another document you’ll need is a copy of your passport.
-You’ll need to show this when renting your car – or at least official government ID.
+You’ll need to show this when renting your car.
 Like the International Driving Permit, this needs to be with you at all times, not just when you go to pick up the car.

 A credit card